 Camp Sequoia’s holistic approach to working with campers who have social skill needs involves several key factors which work together in the camp setting.
 These include:

-Creating The Fun And Safety That Facilitates Social Growth
+Creating A Fun And Safe Environment That Facilitates Social Growth

 Our philosophy as well as our experience is that children are most receptive to learning when they feel safe, are engaged intellectually and are having fun.
 Camp Sequoia is presented to our campers as a place to make new friends, have fun and learn some new things.
 “Learning social” as we call it at camp is just part of our camp day.

-Utilizing the basic concepts & language of the Social Cognition and Frustration Tolerance
+Utilizing the basic concepts & language of Social Cognition and Frustration Tolerance

 Through integrating these basic concepts and language into every camp activity and utilizing every “teachable moment”, we help campers develop their social cognitive and frustration tolerance skills experientially.
 Additionally, all campers participate in an inquiry-based Social Skills group with campers who share a similar social-communication profile.

 My son is managing his anger better than ever, asking for what he wants in expected ways for an 11 year old, taking no for an answer, managing his frustration, and pushing boundaries less.FrankNY Parent

 An overnight camp for kids who would not fit in at a special needs camp, yet need more support than traditional overnight camps can offer

 Our campers are a unique group of kids who need the structure, consistency and social learning support we provide yet would not fit in with the population found at special needs overnight camps.
 Camp Sequoia is proud to fill an under-served need for our camper population.